DarwinLM: Evolutionary Structured Pruning of Large Language Models: Method

-Given a target sparsity, \sysname aims to find the model with the best sparsity allocation adhering to this constraint.
-Formally, let $\bm S$ denote the target sparsity factor, let $\bm M_{base}$ be the base model.
-Then, our problem is reduced to:
+Given a compression target such as sparsity ratio or speedup, \sysname aims to find the model with the best sparsity allocation adhering to this constraint.
+Formally, let $s(\cdot)$ be a function measuring the overall sparsity (or inference time) of a given model, and let $\bm T_{\text{}}$ denote the targeted sparsity ratio (or speedup).
+Then, our problem is reduced to

-under the constraint $\bm S(\bm M) \geq \bm S$, where $f(\cdot)$ is a function that evaluates the performance of a model and $\bm S(\cdot)$ measures the sparsity of a given model.
-However, Equation~\ref{eq:setup} presents a non-differentiable optimization problem.
-To address this, we will employ an evolutionary algorithm to search for the optimal sparse structure.